tweag/HaskellR/docs/managing-memory.md

-One particular difficulty with protection is that one must not forget to unprotect objects that have been protected, in order to avoid memory leaks.
-H uses "regions" for pinning an object in memory and guaranteeing unprotection when the control flow exits a region.
+One particular difficulty with protection is that one must not forget to unprotect objects that have been protected, in order to avoid memory leaks. `inline-r` uses "regions" for pinning an object in memory and guaranteeing unprotection when the control flow exits a region.

 Memory regions
 --------------

-There is currently one global region for R values, but in the future H will have support for multiple (nested) regions.
+There is currently one global region for R values, but in the future `inline-r` will have support for multiple (nested) regions.
 A region is opened with the `runRegion` action, which creates a new region and executes the given action in the scope of that region.
 All allocation of R values during the course of the execution of the given action will happen within this new region.
 All such values will remain protected (i.e. pinned in memory) within the region.
 Once the action returns, all allocated R values are marked as deallocatable garbage all at once.

 ```Haskell
 runRegion :: (forall s .
 R s a) -> IO a